Dothan Rescue Mission

 United Methodist Children’s Home: The UM Children’s Home makes a real difference in the lives of children.
 It has helped transform the lives of thousands of hurting children since 1890.
 Learn more at www.umch.net.

-In 2005, former Covenant members, Bill and Melody Dearmon, founded the Africa Gospel Church Baby Center in Ngata, Kenya.
-It is our privilege to continue to support the work that they started.
 Kenya struggles with an overwhelming epidemic of babies and children being orphaned or abandoned due to poverty, AIDS and other diseases.
 The AGC Baby Center provides a safe haven for these little ones.
 It is not an orphanage or a children’s home.
 Children ranging in age from birth to 4 years of age stay at the center only until they can be matched with adoptive partners.
 Covenant teams on mission at the baby center go to love and nurture the children but our teams are working teams that lend a hand with whatever maintenance or improvements that are needed at the facility.
 A safari experience is included at the end of the work week.
 Please prayerfully consider joining our 2018 team.
 The cost is $2,200 and includes airfare, lodging and meals (meals on travel days are not included).

 More International Mission Partnerships